stewilson86/test-repo-swd2/README.md

 # test-repo-swd2
-Test repo for UoL SWD" course
+Test repo for UoL SWD2 course

+some new content